 Step Action

 1. Open the RT enclosure cover.

 2. Open the TELCO cover

+Step Action

 3. Carefully remove the green DSL TIP wire from the lightning protection block using insulated tools.

+4. Wait for all LEDs to extinguish.

-4. Disconnect the DSL and subscriber wires.
+5. Disconnect the DSL and subscriber wires.

-5. The subscriber's line and inside wiring should be reconnected at a protector or network interface device per local procedures.
+6. The subscriber's line and inside wiring should be reconnected at a protector or network interface device per local procedures.